"

 Figure 14.5.
 Star / Photo Credit: NASA Goddard Space Flight Center, PD

-Another example of plasma is Auroras or the northern lights are solar winds from the sun iterating with the magnetic field of the earth and impacting gas molecules in the atmosphere
+Another example of plasma is the phenomenon of auroras.
+They are solar winds from the sun iterating with the magnetic field of the earth and impacting gas molecules in the atmosphere.

-You will also see plasma during any arc welding process.
-The arc you see is plasma.
-The difference with plasma arc cutting is the arc/plasma is constricted.
+You will also see plasma during any arc welding process, as the arc is plasma.
+The difference with PAC from other processes is that the arc/plasma is constricted.
 Electrons flow from the hafnium electrode and collide with neutral gas molecules.
-These collisions free more electrons and create positively charged molecules or ions.
-This creates a cascading column of collisions radiating heat and bright light.
-The swirling gas in the torch centers the plasma on the electrode and pushes it out the nozzle to be used to cut, gouge or shape metal.
+These collisions free more electrons and create positively charged molecules, or ions.
+This creates a cascading column of collisions, radiating heat and bright light.
+The swirling gas in the torch centers the plasma on the electrode and pushes it out of the nozzle to be used to cut, gouge, or shape metal.

 A close-up photograph of a plasma cutter, which looks like a nozzle, cutting across a piece of metal.